 Biotin is an essential coenzyme for the carboxylation of propionyl-CoA to methylmalonyl-CoA, which allows carbons to enter the Kreb cycle downstream.

-Chronic antibiotic use can cause biotin deficiency by depleting the body of the necessary bacteria which converts biotin to its active form.
+Chronic antibiotic use can cause biotin deficiency by depleting the body of the necessary bacteria that convert biotin to its active form.

-Hair growth also requires this diverse vitamin and deficiency of Biotin can present as hair loss.
+Hair growth also requires this diverse vitamin, and a Biotin deficiency can present as hair loss.